Russia's VEB bank chief warns sanctions endanger Ukraine banking system

 The European Union and United States imposed sanctions on VEB and four other Russian state banks over Moscow’s role in the Ukraine crisis, limiting their ability to raise funds on Western markets.

-He said in September VEB will get 30 billion roubles ($600 million) from the state to boost its capital.
-(Reporting by Alexandra Hudson; Editing by Ruth Pitchford)
+He said in September VEB will get 30 billion rubles ($600 million) from the state to boost its capital.